 That is because digital currency exchanges, to the extent they are used, are largely unsophisticated in financial crime and in on-boarding at the standard we use at financial institutions; and even if a few have competent AML/CTF procedures in place that are operational, they have no control over the actual control of external wallets which hold digital currencies.

-A number of Bitcoin people are relocating to Malta because it is ICO-friendly and has extremely relaxed money laundering controls, as well as at least one solid banking connection to Iran and Venezuela – not unsurprisingly, the two countries working feverishly on sanctions avoidance strategies with digital currencies.
+A number of Bitcoin people are relocating to Malta because it is ICO-friendly and has extremely relaxed money laundering controls, as well as at least one questionable banking connection to Iran and Venezuela – not unsurprisingly, the same two countries working feverishly on sanctions avoidance strategies with digital currencies.

 Digital currency exchanges and banks that bank them should refresh their memory in respect of what I call crystal ball liability when it comes to terrorist financing, namely that if you provide banking or digital currency exchange services and the resulting funds in the hands of the recipient are used to harm US citizens in another continent during a terrorist attack, you are liable.
 And for triple damages.
-I’ve heard Canadian banks and often their external lawyers say for years that crystal ball liability does not apply to them because they are not US banks but it matters not – correspondent banking law makes Canadian banks subject to crystal ball liability.
+I’ve heard Canadian banks and often their external lawyers say for years that crystal ball liability does not apply to Canadian banks because they are not US banks but even if that is true, which it is not in the case of the big banks who have large US operations, correspondent banking law makes Canadian banks subject to crystal ball liability.
+The demise of the Wegelin Bank, founded in 1751, over what amounted to an incorrect external legal opinion on correspondent banking, is an important case for all non-US banks and digital currency exchanges to keep in mind.